Rehabilitation at WINC

-You found a tree squirrel – Now what?
+You found a baby Bird – Now what?

-You found a baby raccoon – now what do you do?
+You found a baby Raccoon – Now what?

-If you brought an animal to WINC’s wildlife hospital and would like to help please donate using the button below.
+Brought an animal to WINC’s wildlife hospital and would like to help?

 • Wildlife Release Program : Many of our patients cannot be returned to their original homes due to habitat and human disturbance – you can help!
 Follow this link to learn about enrolling your land in our Wildlife Release Program.